2/19/2025

 Mark Reddick

 Okay.
-And is there, and I know this is a bit granular, but I was just sort of curious, is there anywhere in particular, whether it's certain types of clients, or do you think that's sort of more of a across the board kind of situation right now?
+And is there, um, and I know this is a bit granular, but I was just sort of curious, is there anywhere in particular, whether it's certain types of clients, or do you think that's sort of more of an across-the-board kind of situation right now?

 speaker

-I would say across the board.
-I would say across the board.
-I mean, we have some bookings on, you know, financial service clients.
-We've had Q4 bookings on, you know, health care clients.
-It's just that we didn't get the amount that we expected, given the robust pipeline that we had.
+I would say across-the-board.
+I would say across-the-board.
+I mean, we've had some bookings on financial service clients.
+We've had Q4 bookings on healthcare clients.
+It's just that we didn't get the amount that we expected given the robust pipeline that we had.

 speaker